Go to the Nature Institute’s home page

 This illustrates how (to get ahead of ourselves just a little bit) all attempts to answer questions of regulation in strictly physical terms never do really answer them.
 Rather, they lead only to an elucidation of previous physical states that again raise the same broad questions.
 There is no way to step outside the endlessly regressing physical explanations except by truly stepping outside them — except, that is, by turning to the play of intentions and end-directed activities that are implicit in the stories we find ourselves looking at.

 After all, questions about biological regulation are questions about the significant patterning of living events, and these just are questions about a story — about the relation of continually adjusted means to the needs, strivings, and qualities of a particular life.
-It is no surprise, then, that our answers must be gained in the way we come to understand a story — not in the way we grasp the play of physical laws in, say, the bodily movements of walking or speaking.
+It is no surprise, then, that our answers must be gained in the way we come to understand a story — for example, in the way we make sense of a journey rather than in the way we grasp the physical mechanics of walking.

 And then there is water